UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 .. image:: imgs/betpic_j_bka_chains.png

 For MCMC, we can also plot the corner plot to look at our posterior distribution and correlation between parameters.
+We can use the peak of each posterior distribution to estimate the best fit value of each parameter.

 .. code-block:: python